+- (iii) Description on how strategy was incorporated into modeling

+- ⇒ basis risk, gap risk, price risk, assumption risk

+- ⇒ Document the methods and criterion used to estimate the apriori effectiveness of the hedging strategy

+- (iv) Documentation required for specific consideration raised in section A7.4).

+- (v) Documentation and certification required by section A7.5).

+- 2) Liabilities

 - (a) Product descriptions

 - (b) Source of Liabilities

 - (c) Grouping of contracts

 - (d) Reserve method and modeling (e.g., Working Reserves were set to CSV)

 - (e) Investment Reserves

-- (f) Describe how reinsurance was handled in the models, including how reserves gross of reinsurance were modeled.
+- (f) Describe how reinsurance was handled in the models, including how reserves gross of reinsurance were modeled

-- (g) Documentation of assumptions (i.e., list assumptions, discuss the sources and the

-rationale for using the assumptions).
+- (g) Documentation of assumptions (i.e., list assumptions, discuss the sources and the rationale for using the assumptions).

 - (i) Premiums and subsequent deposits

 - (ii) Withdrawal, Lapse and Termination Rates

 - ⇒ Partial Withdrawal (including treatment of dollar-for-dollar offsets on GMDBs and VAGLBs, and Required Minimum Distributions)

 - ⇒ Lapses / Surrenders

 - (iii) Crediting Strategy

 - (iv) Mortality

 - (v) Annuitization rates

 - (vi) Income Purchase rates

 - (vii) GMIB and GMWB Utilization rates

 - (viii) Commissions

 - (ix) Expenses

 - (x) Persistency Bonuses

 - (xi) Investment / Fund Choice

 - (xii) Revenue Sharing

 - (xiii) Asset Allocation, Rebalancing and Transfer Assumptions

 - ⇒ Dollar Cost Averaging

 - 3) Scenarios

 - (a) Description of scenario generation for interest rates and equity returns

 - (i) Disclose the number "n" of scenarios used and the methods used to determine the sampling error of the CTE(65) statistic when using "n" scenarios.

 - (ii) Time step of model (e.g., monthly, quarterly, annual)

 - (iii) Correlation of fund returns

 - (b) Calibration

-- (i) Gross Wealth Ratio for equity funds

-- ⇒ Disclosure of adjustments to model parameters, if any.

-- ⇒ Disclosure of 1-year, 5-year and 10-year wealth factors, as well as mean and standard deviation.

-- (ii) Consistency of other funds to equity funds

-- (iii) Correlation between all funds

-- (c) Extent of use of pre-packaged scenarios and support for mapping variable accounts to proxy funds

-4) Description and results of sensitivity tests performed.
+- (i) Gross Wealth Ratios for equity funds - ⇒ Disclosure of adjustments to model parameters, if any. - ⇒ Disclosure of 1-year, 5-year and 10-year wealth factors, as well as mean and standard deviation. - (ii) Consistency of other funds to equity funds - (iii) Correlation between all funds - (c) Extent of use of pre-packaged scenarios and support for mapping variable accounts to proxy funds - 4) Description and results of sensitivity tests performed.